Road-hog123/British-Road-Detailing-Pack-2/README.txt

 - 38 Poles to mount them on
 - Completely re-created all Road Markings better than ever before
 - Snow textures included from the beginning

-Known Bugs:
-- Some signs may not have attachment points to attach further signs beneath them.
-- Poles aren't casting shadows.
-Not sure what is causing this.
-- Overflowing the right-aligned text fields on the Finger Directional and Route Confirmatory signs causes the sign to disappear.
-If the text overflow is not fixed, it will brick the map.

-Once again, thank you for downloading this pack.
-Enjoy! :)

-This pack contents (c) Copyright 2015-2019 - Nathan Burnham (Road-hog123, Road_hog123, Roadhog123).